Graduate Admissions Process

 - The NC State Graduate School website has helpful for information on admissions, research programs, funding, student organizations, the Graduate Catalog, and a calendar of important deadlines.
-Students can also request additional information from Dr. Michael Goshe, director of Masters graduate programs or Dr. Joe Barycki, director of Ph.D. program.
+Students can also request additional information from Dr. Joe Barycki, Director of Graduate Programs or Madi Moser, Graduate Services Coordinator.

 - Include the following in your application materials:

-- A personal statement outlining specific interests in biochemistry, research experience, and career goals
+- A personal statement outlining specific interests in biochemistry at NC State, a description of research experience, and an indication of potential career goals.

-- A processing fee of $75 for US citizens or $85 for non-resident international students in the form of a check or money order payable to NC State University.
+- A processing fee of $75 for US citizens or $85 for non-resident international students in the form of a check or money order payable to NC State University or a credit card.
 Do not send cash.